MicrosoftDocs/fabric-docs/docs/data-factory/copy-activity-performance-and-scalability-guide.md

 author: jianleishen
 ms.topic: how-to
 ms.custom: build-2023
-ms.date: 10/24/2023
+ms.date: 11/07/2023
 ---

-# Copy activity performance

-## Copy activity performance and scalability guide
+# Copy activity performance and scalability guide

 Sometimes you want to perform a large-scale data migration from data lake or enterprise data warehouse (EDW), to Fabric OneLake.
 Other times you want to ingest large amounts of data, from different sources into Fabric OneLake, for big data analytics.
 In each case, it is critical to achieve optimal performance and scalability.